Optical Seismology and the Next Era in Seismic Sensing

 The field of seismic sensing techniques is evolving rapidly.
 Join us at the 2026 SSA topical conference to stay at the forefront of the changes.

-Picking up on the conversation we started at SSA’s 2024 topical meeting, together we’ll explore such critically important topics as optical frequency combs, optical interferometry, Fiber Bragg grating, optical polarimeters for rotational sensing, trends in miniaturization, 3D DAS, low-cost nodal instrumentation, rotational seismic sensing, high-rate GNSS, quantum gravimeters and citizen science sensors.
+Co-organized by the Australian Research Council’s Centre of Excellence in Optical Microcombs for Breakthrough Science (COMBS), we’ll explore optical frequency combs, optical interferometry, Fiber Bragg grating, optical polarimeters for rotational sensing, trends in miniaturization, 3D DAS, low-cost nodal instrumentation, rotational seismic sensing, high-rate GNSS, quantum gravimeters and citizen science sensors.

 Tuesday, 13 October

-Join us at the Keck Observatory to explore the fundamentals of DAS technology.
+Join us at the Keck Observatory Headquarters to explore the fundamentals of DAS technology.
 In this hands-on workshop, you’ll learn how to use computational tools to analyze DAS data and enjoy a demo of optical frequency microcombs courtesy of our friends at COMBS.
 Anyone may sign up to attend, but preference will be given to student and early-career scientists.

 Topical Meeting 2026